dedis/popstellar/README.md

 Then it will open a web page and you will need to scan the QR code with your phone with the Expo app.

+## Coding convention
+the convention for the style of the component can be found at this link https://thoughtbot.com/blog/structure-for-styling-in-react-native